"Same is brilliant" Nene's Butler (Italy)

-Said Sara is a genuine extension of Benson’s essence.
+Said Sara is a smoldering extension of Benson’s essence -- a true itch.
 As a child of the 70’s, he grew up on the singer-songwriters of that era of emergence: Baez, Stevens, Croce, Taylor, Buckingham, Mitchell.
 But Benson was/is a metalhead and a punk (yes, both) in the 80s, 90s and beyond.
 In 2008, he joined crust punk-turned death metal warhorse Acephalix, of which he remains the drummer.
-He also currently sits behind the kit for post-hardcore vs. electronic noise denomination Plaguestate.

 There is a 2-way passage between the poppy, acoustic-rooted Said Sara and the aforementioned strains of sonic extremity: Transition.
 David spent 15 years as guitarist/vocalist-turned vocalist of this genre-obscuring clique, whose sole full-length, 1994’s Spine, was released by Black Flag guitarist Greg Ginn’s ultra-legendary SST Records.

 Passion-project turned compulsory infatuation, Said Sara will play live in 2023.
 Initial performances will be of the stripped-down nature, though expansions in any direction are certainly possible.
 Said Sara, from its inception, has been driven by unrestricted instinct.
 It is formed of true heart and avidity, and its confinements are few.

 Official Lyric Video for 'I Star As You'